Medicare Definitions and Benefits

 There are ten Medicare Supplement Plans available, and no matter which company is offering it, they must provide the same benefits as any other company with that plan letter.
 For example, if company ABC is offering Plan G, your coverage will be the same as company XYZ’s Plan G. The difference will be in your premium.

-Contact us now by calling, 812.473.7271 to learn all of your options.
+Contact us now by calling, 812.473.7271 to discuss all of your options.
 We will take the time to explain your options so you can make informed decisions.

 A Medicare Advantage Plan, known as Part C, is another way you can get Medicare coverage.
 These are private insurance companies that contract with Medicare to provide benefits to you.You are still in Medicare and still pay your Part B premium, but Medicare is not paying your claims.